 There are many types of neurological issues that can cause head pressing.
 Below, we’ll take a look at what those common causes are:

-Canine distemper virus closely resembles the measles in humans, and eventually progresses from fever and vomiting to seizures and convulsions.
-Due to the seriousness of the virus’s effect on the neurological system, head pressing may be a sign, and it’s why Dr. Greenstein says distemper is a core puppy vaccination.
+Canine distemper virus closely resembles measles in humans, and eventually progresses from fever and vomiting to seizures and convulsions.
+Due to the seriousness of the virus’s effect on the neurological system, head pressing may be a sign, and it’s why Dr Greenstein says distemper is a core puppy vaccination.

-Neurological diseases are broad, but Dr. Greenstein says that “anything that can affect the brain in specific places, in the forebrain and thalamus, can result in head pressing, amongst other behaviors.”
-One example is Neoplasia—tumors that form in the nervous system, including the brain.
+Neurological diseases are broad, but Dr Greenstein says that “anything that can affect the brain in specific places, in the forebrain and thalamus, can result in head pressing, amongst other behaviours.”
+One example is neoplasia—tumours that form in the nervous system, including the brain.
 However, infections and inflammation can also be part of neurological disease.

 Sodium deficiency or hyponatremia

-A cancerous tumor, or even a benign tumor such as meningioma, can present neurological issues.
+A cancerous tumour, or even a benign tumour such as meningioma, can present neurological issues.
 Brain cancer is, of course, extremely serious.
 But, despite its inability to turn cancerous, meningioma takes up space in the skull and can cause symptoms such as circling, blindness, and head pressing.

-Unfortunately, poisoning can happen, whether through ingesting certain houseplants, household items, and even lead poisoning.
-If you suspect your dog has eaten something toxic, get to the vet or call Pet Poison Helpline right away.
+Unfortunately, poisoning can happen through ingesting certain houseplants, household items, and even lead poisoning.
+If you suspect your dog has eaten something toxic, get to the vet or call Animal Poison Line right away.

-Though gastrointestinal problems are what pet parents typically anticipate when something poisonous is ingested, it can also produce neurological signs, too, such as twitching, seizures and other signs, including head pressing.
+Though gastrointestinal problems are what pet parents typically anticipate when something poisonous is ingested, it can also produce neurological signs, too, such as twitching, seizures and other symptoms, including head pressing.

 As mentioned in neurological disorders, infections can also affect the brain and produce symptoms, such as head pressing.
 A well-known example is rabies.
-An exposure to rabies is extremely serious and fatal if untreated; an emergency that requires immediate vet attention.
-The infection penetrates the nervous system ascending to the brain and, in addition to signs like head pressing, can cause hallucinations, behavioral changes, and paralysis.
+Exposure to rabies is extremely serious and fatal if untreated; an emergency that requires immediate vet attention.
+The infection penetrates the nervous system ascending to the brain and, in addition to signs like head pressing, can cause hallucinations, behavioural changes, and paralysis.

 How Do Vets Diagnose Head Pressing?

-“Your vet will want to perform a physical and neurological exam,” says Dr. Greenstein when it comes to diagnosing head pressing.
-In addition to checking heart rate and eyes, she says that veterinarians will want to look at bloodwork for blood cell abnormalities, liver function, and electrolyte levels to help get to the bottom of the cause.
+“Your vet will want to perform a physical and neurological exam,” says Dr Greenstein when it comes to diagnosing head pressing.
+In addition to checking heart rate and eyes, she says that veterinarians will want to look at bloodwork for blood cell abnormalities, liver function, and electrolyte levels to help get to the root cause.

-Depending on the situation, your vet may also want to perform an MRI or CT scan, especially if a brain tumor or mass is suspected.
+Depending on the situation, your vet may also want to perform an MRI or CT scan, especially if a brain tumour or mass is suspected.

 How Is Head Pressing in Dogs Treated?

 As we’ve discussed, the causes behind head pressing vary widely.
-Accidentally ingested poison is a very different treatment process from a brain tumor.
+Accidentally ingested poison is treated very different from a brain tumour.
 Depending on the cause, treatments can range from fluids and antibiotics to chemotherapy and radiation.

 As we can see, head pressing is a serious issue that requires immediate veterinary attention, as it often indicates an issue with the brain.

-Due to the wide-ranging possible underlying causes of head pressing, it’s key to get a dog displaying this behavior to a vet quickly, in order to get a correct diagnosis and appropriate treatment.
+Due to the wide-ranging possible underlying causes of head pressing, it’s key to get a dog displaying this behaviour to a vet quickly, in order to get a correct diagnosis and appropriate treatment.